Mark your calendars: Celestial event of the year Nov. 11

-ORLANDO, Fla.- - You are going to need some help to see the Transit of Mercury, but this celestial event is arguably the highlight of the sky-watching year.
-A transit is just like an eclipse, the planet, in this case Mercury, will pass or transit in front of the sun.
+ORLANDO, Fla.- - You are going to need some help to see the transit of Mercury, but this celestial event is arguably the highlight of the sky-watching year.
+A transit is just like an eclipse -- the planet, in this case Mercury, will pass in front of the sun.
 As it does, Mercury will appear as a tiny black dot moving across the surface of the sun.

 How To View:

 NEVER LOOK DIRECTLY AT THE SUN.
-SPECIAL GLASSES OR FILTER WILL BE NEEDED TO VIEW.
+SPECIAL GLASSES OR A FILTER WILL BE NEEDED TO VIEW.

 WHEN: